2. Register Tables

 -

-to get assistance.
+Click on to get assistance. to get assistance.

 -

-- Set the table type as Item Table.
+Accept suggestions to: - Set the table type as Item Table.

 - Identify the Event table it is associated with